sinantaifour/termplot/README.md

 plot.add(x, sin)
 plot.add(x, cos, 'xg') # The third argument is for style and color, 'x' is to
-                       # create a scatter plot, 'g' is for green.
+                       # draw points not lines, 'g' is for green.
+This is
+                       # inspired by matplotlib.
 plot.draw
 ```